durbinite/itcrowd/README.md

 ###SFTP - Check###
 Simple script to run and check a sftp connection; uses pysftp

-hostname port username/password and onnect_timeout
+hostname port username/password and connect_timeout